 On that adventure, I learned that all those anxieties were unfounded.
 I learned that when in Mexico you should always order the tortilla soup.
 And I learned that, for recovering workaholics like me, a sabbatical is truly a lifeline.
 Here’s why:

 First, it amplifies the whispers.
 A few years back, Pastor Ken Groen shared this revolutionary advice with me: “Urgent things shout, important things whisper.
 Listen to the whispers.”
 You know the experience: Something pops up—an unexpected deadline or an angry email from a client—and it somehow drowns out everything else.
 Urgent things are loud.
-They shout for your attention and steal focus from more significant priorities.
+They demand your attention and steal focus from more significant priorities.

 It’s only when we pause and pay attention that a voice whispers from the stillness: “Maybe you should call your dad.”
 “It’s a beautiful day for a walk.”
 “Playing dinosaur toys on the floor with your daughter is the more important thing to do.”
 “Maybe instead of worrying, you should pause to pray.”
 In a noisy world, those whispers often escape us.
 A sabbatical helps still the noise and reconnect us to what matters most.